mildred/fpmbot/README.md

 FPRepo
 ======

+TODO: make the package format part of the API and not a command line argument.

 Manages a package format specific repository.
 Listen on HTTP protocol and accepts API requests with methods PUT and POST protected by an API Key that must be specified on HTTP header `APIKey`.